ayeletis/beat/README.md

 target.weights is a matrix that includes the protected characteristics.
 X should not inlcude the protected characteristics.

-See full details about the BEAT method in the original paper.
+See full details about the BEAT method in the original paper: [Eliminating unintended bias in personalized policies using bias-eliminating adapted trees (BEAT)](https://www.pnas.org/doi/10.1073/pnas.2115293119)

 ## Sample Usage